 Misplacing things is normal – everybody does it.
-The difference with those who suffer from the early stages of Alzheimer’s, is that they cannot retrace their steps.
+The difference with those who suffer from the early stages of Alzheimer’s is that they cannot retrace their steps.
 They may hide things in unusual places and then when they cannot find them, they’ll accuse others of stealing their possessions.
 Has a family member brought up this concern?
 Do you find that things are going missing and you have no idea where they went?

 - Poor Judgement

 We all make bad decisions from time to time, that’s what being human is all about.
-For those with Alzheimer’s, however, judgement becomes significantly affected.
+For those with Alzheimer’s, however, the judgment becomes significantly affected.
 Are you making poor decisions that you would have never made before?
 Has a loved one mentioned your lack of grooming or poor hygiene?
 When it is -5 degrees outside, are you going out in summer clothing?

 - Becoming Socially Withdrawn

 Alzheimer’s can significantly affect one’s level of motivation.
 Have you noticed that you’re taking part in less of your favorite hobbies and sleeping more instead?
 Have you stopped seeing your friends or going to social gatherings?
 Whether this is based on the changes you’re experiencing or a lack motivation, it’s important to recognize these changes in your behavior.

 Those who are suffering from Alzheimer’s generally experience changes in both their mood and personality.
 Have you felt depressed, anxious, scared, suspicious, or any other change that’s not consistent with your personality?
 Are loved ones concerned about how easily upset you’ve become lately?